zhong-kh/PseudocodeTranspiler/Readme.md

 1. Clone this repository:
 2. Place your pseudocode in a file and copy the absolute path.
-3. Run PseudocodeCompiler.java to execute your pseudocode exactly as in CIE exams.
+3. Run PseudocodeCompiler.java in src/main/java to execute your pseudocode exactly as in CIE exams.

 ## Example (Insertion Sort from 2021 Paper 3)